More Articles

 That doesn’t mean they all have big personalities or love being the centre of attention.
 Many outstanding guides are naturally quiet.
 What they share is genuine warmth that makes guests feel welcome.
 They’re curious about other people’s stories.
 They love sharing experiences rather than just delivering facts.

-The guides who leave lasting impressions aren’t those who know the most.
-They’re the ones who make people feel part of the adventure.
+The guides who leave lasting impressions aren’t those who know the most facts.

 Tourism is unpredictable.
 Every day brings different guests, different weather, different wildlife, and different challenges.